 As video games have grown more complex and immersive, so too have the soundtracks that accompany them.
-Today, contemporary video game scores can be every bit as dynamic and sophisticated as movie soundtracks, and video game composers are likely to contribute to film and television scores as well.
+Today, contemporary video game scores can be every bit as dynamic and sophisticated as movie soundtracks—likely because video game composers frequently work on films and television shows and vice versa.
 Just like film scores, video game scores require dozens of individual pieces of music—called "cues"—that collectively serve to create a mood, enhance the action and drama playing out on screen, and cultivate a sense of time and place.
 However, that's where the similarities end; while films and television shows are passive viewing experiences, video games are interactive journeys that require composers to embrace variables unique to game design.

 To get a foot in the door, aspiring composers will need a show reel to send to prospective employers, which means recording a short collection of cues on their own time.

-Unlike movie scores, video game scores must respond seamlessly to different modes of gameplay (e.g., exploration, combat, or problem solving) and react instantly to a player's on-screen maneuvers—swelling in victory the moment a battle is won, for example, or quieting ominously as the player shifts into stealth mode.
+Unlike movie scores, video game scores must respond seamlessly to different modes of gameplay (e.g., exploration, combat, or problem solving) and react instantly to a player's on-screen maneuvers—swelling in victory the moment a battle is won, for example, or quieting ominously as the player enters stealth mode.
 Writing music for an interactive framework requires that composers master the creation of rich linear loops, music chunks suitable for resequencing, individual themes for characters, and compositional fragments for use within a generative system (such as in the life-simulation game Spore).
-Composers who write for top-tier games may record their orchestral scores with full orchestras, while independent developers and smaller titles may use a combination of sampling and recorded instruments.
+Composers who write for top-tier games—referred to as triple-A—may record their scores with full orchestras, while independent developers and smaller titles are likely to use a combination of recorded instruments and samples.

 Composer (Video Games) at a Glance